Sean-Mc-Mahon/inner-purr/README.md

 #### Media

-All images are the authors own unless.
+Home page slider and parallax images were sourced from Pexels.
+All other images are the authors own unless uploaded by users.
 Logos are also produced by the author using Affinity Design using the existing Phibsboro Cat Rescue Logo as a template.

 - [Affinity Designer Logo Process](https://github.com/Sean-Mc-Mahon/inner-purr/blob/main/wireframes/head.png)